bbauska/ufo-mcdonald/README.md

 city of about 30,000 population can see an utterly unconventional aerial machine just overhead and, almost by the time the dogs have stopped barking, press and officialdom are uninterested.
 Dr. Seff told me just last week that he had encountered a Redlands University coed who had seen the object (he hadn't interviewed her previously), and she seemed still terrified by the incident.
 I believe that your Committee must recognize an unfilled scientific obligation to get to the bottom of such matters.
 8. Many other multiple-witness cases could be cited, some from my own interviewing experience, far more from other sources within this country and abroad.
 An October 28, 1954 sighting in Rome was estimated to have been viewed by thousands of people, one of whom was U.S. Ambassador Clare

 Booth Luce (Ref.
 10) with her embassy staff.
 Mrs. Luce said it had the shape of a silver dollar and crossed the skies in about 30 seconds.
 A now-famous group of sightings of June 26/27, 1959, near Boianai, New Guinea, was observed by several dozen witnesses, the principal one of whom I interviewed in Melbourne, in 1967, Rev. Wm.
-B.
-Gill.
+B. Gill.
 Bloecher (Ref.
 8) describes a number of mid-1947 incidents where the witness-totals ranged from dozens up to well over a hundred persons.
 Hall (Ref.
 10) cites more recent instances.
 Many other sources could be cited to show that the intimation that UFOs are never seen except by lone individuals driving along some remote back road (a frequent setting to be sure!) does not accord with the actual facts.
 Multiple-witness UFO cases are impressively numerous.

-WHY AREN'T UFOs EVER SEEN IN CITIES?
-WHY JUST IN OUT-OF- THE-WAY PLACES?
+<h2 id="ch09">WHY AREN'T UFOs EVER SEEN IN CITIES?
+WHY JUST IN OUT-OF-THE-WAY PLACES?</h2>
 One cannot study the UFO problem long without being struck by the preponderance of reports that come from somewhat remote areas, non-urban areas.
 Similarly, one cannot escape the conclusion that more UFOs are reported at night than in day; For the latter, luminosity and its obvious effect on probability of chance visual detection may go